dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

   * Path to the `info.plist` hidden within the kext
   * ex: `Contents/Info.plist`

-**Emulate**: Needed for spoofing unsupported CPUs and enabling power management on Haswell-E and Boardwell-E
+**Emulate**: Needed for spoofing unsupported CPUs and enabling power management on Haswell-E and Broadwell-E

 * **Broadwell E:**